Changes to Logical Reasoning on the LSAT in 2024

 Adding Logical Reasoning to your LSAT study routine

-It may sound obvious, but the best way to improve at the Logical Reasoning section is to practice these types of questions a whole lot.
-You may already be used to taking individual Logical Reasoning sections in your PrepTests, but your stamina will be different with two LR sections, so it’s worth prepping for the new structure.
-Our digital tester now gives you the option to take PrepTests in the new exam format.
-We suggest trying it out to see how you score on this version of the test.
+It may sound obvious, but the best way to improve at the Logical Reasoning section is to practice a whole lot.
+This also means that when you take full-length PTs, you should always be taking them with at least two Logical Reasoning sections.
+You may already be used to taking individual Logical Reasoning sections in your PrepTests, but your stamina will be different with an additional LR section, so it’s worth prepping for the new structure.
+Our digital tester gives you the option to take older PrepTests (1–99) in the new exam format.
+You can also take the newly-released PTs (100–150), which emulate the new format and include an experimental section.

 How to drill for Logical Reasoning